Indianapolis Criminal Defense Attorney

 - We are available 24/7 to take your call.

 - We have a history of successful cases – see client testimonials.

 - We have more than 40 years of combined legal experience.

 Types of Criminal Cases We Handle

 The more you know about the criminal justice system in Indiana, the better you can navigate it.
 As always, seek help from your attorney with any questions or concerns you may have.
-Banks & Brower’s criminal defense attorneys have more than 40 years of combined experience and can help you with your individual case in Indianapolis.
+Banks & Brower’s criminal defense attorneys have more than 40 years of combined experience, a record of excellent legal representation, and can help you with your individual case in Indianapolis.
 Call us as soon as possible after an arrest at (317) 870-0019.
 You can also request your free initial consultation online.

 What Crimes In Indiana Hold Tough Penalties?